 Everything I need to know, I learned from a children's book

-Picture books chosen from The Lion and Lamb Peace Arts Center will lay a foundation for discussion.
+Children's literature chosen from The Lion and Lamb Peace Arts Center will lay a foundation for understanding the value of presenting and reinforcing life's lessons through picture books.
 Interactive sessions are customized for audiences of all ages and interests to focus on a variety of topics, including but not limited to the following: kindness and respect, appreciating and accepting diversity, cultural understanding, bullying, resolving conflict, immigration and more.

 Encourage your child to write